gridjs/docs/doc/Tutorial.md

 im = gridjs.getImageObjectFromPixel(pixel);
 ```

-`pixel` in above code is a pixel object, you can learn more at <http://gridjs.org/docs/API.html#index_Pixel Object>.
+`pixel` in above code is a pixel object, you can learn more at <http://gridjs.org/docs/API.html#index_Pixel%20Object>.

 ### Create A Blank Image